Skip to Main Content

 • Spinal cord

-Many ependymomas form in the fourth ventricle in the posterior fossa.
+Many ependymomas form in the 4th ventricle in the posterior fossa.
 These tumors are most likely to affect the brain stem and cerebellum.

-Ependymoma can come back after treatment, and children often need long-term care to watch for recurrence.
+Ependymoma can come back after treatment.
+Children often need long-term care to watch for this.

 Symptoms of ependymoma

-Signs and symptoms of childhood ependymoma depend on several factors including the size and location of the tumor and the child’s age and stage of development.
+Signs and symptoms of childhood ependymoma depend on several factors.
+These include the tumor's size and location and the child’s age and stage of development.

 Ependymoma symptoms may include: